 In patients with an acute kidney injury (AKI), consideration should be given to withholding medication which may exacerbate it (e.g. non-steroidal anti-inflammatory drugs, angiotensin converting enzyme inhibitors, angiotensin receptor blockers, diuretics).
 Decisions should be made on an individual basis, bearing in mind that it may be appropriate to continue certain medications.
 If medication is withheld, consideration should be given to restarting if renal function improves.
 Permanent discontinuation or a dose adjustment may be required depending on the individual circumstances.
 Consider whether the patient is prescribed any other medication where the dose may need to be amended appropriate to the degree of renal impairment.
 Before prescribing any new medication, consider whether it may exacerbate AKI and/or whether dosage adjustment may be required (e.g. certain antibiotics or opioid analgesics).
 Seek senior advice if unsure.

 Missed or significantly delayed doses can have serious adverse effects and must be avoided.
 An accurate history of the medicines, dose, timings and preparations should be taken.
-See Parkinson's Disease in Acute Care for general information on management of nil-by-mouth patients and how to obtain a supply out of hours.
+See Parkinson's Disease in Acute Care for general information on the management of patients with Parkinson's disease (including management of nil-by-mouth patients) and how to obtain a supply out of hours.

 Follow the principles outlined above and ensure essential medicines are continued.
 This may require alternate routes / formulations so check suitability of alternative and dose equivalence.
 For instance, not all medicines can be given by enteral feeding tube (e.g. most modified release preparations), some may require dose adjustment if liquid preparations are used and some interact with enteral feeds.
 If unsure contact your clinical pharmacist / Medicines Information (see Appendix 6 for contact details).

 Be aware of the large number of drugs (and combination of drugs) which can prolong the QT interval.
-Some drugs can have a dose dependent effect, for example, see Management of Depression for information on citalopram.
+Some drugs can have a dose dependent effect, for example citalopram.
 Further information on drugs and QT interval prolongation can be found in Medicines Updates Extra (issue 08, July 2018) at www.ggcprescribing.org.uk.
-Information can also be found on www.crediblemeds.org.
+Information can also be found on www.crediblemeds.org (log in required).